WARNING:: Contains Graphic Images

-Half an hour out of Hastings after my morning at the abattoir, in the low hills near Te Pohue, I pulled off the road before the mobile coverage faded.
+After the morning spent at the abattoir I decided to drive directly back to Auckland.
+Half an hour out of Hastings, in the low hills near Te Pohue, I pulled off the road before the mobile coverage faded.
 I rang home.
 My partner’s voice was full of warmth and concern.
 She listened to me download everything I’d done and seen.
-I was mid-sentence, offloading the weight of emotion and exhaustion, when the phone went dead.
+I was mid-sentence when the phone went dead.

 Everyone who worked with the meat said the same thing.
 It was exceptional.
 Another great example of what we do so well in this country but fail to truly capitalise on.
 Bulk primary industry is the status quo, The agenda is to ship thousands of tonnes of commodities to the world market where they are haggled over and often left to sit dockside till the race to the bottom is over.

 I can’t help but think our livestock, and in fact all industrially raised animals deserve better.

 Chef Des Harris, was the last person to receive an order of beef.
 I spent an hour in Des’s test kitchen as he carefully prepared a sirloin roast.
 The meat was being scientifically monitored in the oven – how it was going to be plated and presented was planned in advance.
 Timing and preparation are everything when you’re dealing with something as precious and expensive as this.